 The filter of an experience is no longer the author, but the reader.
 The work I’m creating is the experience, and that gives me the opportunity to make it a very real, very entertaining or educational or uncomfortable experience for those who rifle through the words I’ve written.

 That’s not to say that fiction or nonfiction or narrative nonfiction or any other style of writing is inherently better than the others.
 It all depends on what you want to say, how you want to say it, and who is on the receiving end of your message.

 But it’s a powerful thing, telling stories through fiction.
-I’m still coming to grips with that power, the same way any kid does, the moment they realize they’re not a gangly adolescent anymore, and have come into possession of a full accompaniment of longer arms, bigger muscles, and the hesitancy of experience that hinders one in confidently knowing what to do with them.
-Yet.
+I’m still coming to grips with that power, the same way any kid does, the moment they realize they’re not a gangly adolescent anymore, and now possess longer arms, bigger muscles, and the hesitancy of experience that keeps one from confidently knowing what to do with them yet.

 Update: April 13, 2017

 I wrote this around the time I was publishing a new “episode” of my A Tale of More series each week.
 I published it as two “seasons” of five book apiece, and man was that a frantic moment in time.